pmiguelpinto90/ShiftDisplay/README.md

   `time`: time in milliseconds for the value to be shown on the display;
   has to be >= 10;
-  if not specified, the value is shown for a single iteration;
+  if is not specified, the value is shown for a single iteration;
   exact time showing will be an under aproximation.

 * __show()__